willkg/blog/posts/mozilla/socorro_2020_h2.rst

   Later in the half, I sent an email to everyone who has protected data access reminding them of the policy details and where they can find it.

-  The proected data policy is here: https://crash-stats.mozilla.org/documentation/protected_data_access/
+  The protected data policy is here: https://crash-stats.mozilla.org/documentation/protected_data_access/

 * **Socorro: Documented process for adding crash annotations**